Mateen from Chennai wrote:

 So for me, because I focus so heavily on offline promotions, I went with the 6 letter url over the 31 letter url.

-And I started researching what to name my site in 2010, and had hung on to that 31 letter url for almost 3 years before I finally went ahead a bought the 6 letter url instead.
+And I started researching what to name my site in 2010, and had hung on to that 31 letter url for almost 3 years before I finally went ahead and bought the 6 letter url instead.
 It was not an easy choice, because I REALLY wanted to have "how-to-write-a-fantasy-novel.com" even though it was a 31 letter url and it took me 3 years of debating and researching to finally talk myself out of the url I had my heart set on and go with the 6 letter one instead, because I knew in the long run the 6 letter url would just be a better option even though I liked the 31 url better.

 Now, that's not to say the long tail url is not a good thing, either.
-There are many cases of it being better then a short url.
+There are many cases of it being better than a short url.
 But it's going to be different for each site.
 A lot will depend on you personally and what your personal goals are for your site.

 Depending on your goals and methods, etc, a long tail url may actually be better for you then a short url.